 - Marketing: Promotion can be costly.
 For example, you will need to invest in a hair salon website.
 Using social media platforms helps reduce marketing expenses.

-- Customer Service: Include scheduling software on your website.
+- Customer Service: Include hair salon booking software on your website.
 Using customer management tools will also strengthen your client base.

 To find out what else you need to start your salon, download our opening a salon checklist in PDF and get those boxes checked.